 Semi-rigid often comes in straight lengths.
 Cutting semi-rigid most often involves a saw type cut.
 A saw type cut is preferred because the next step in processing the coax involves dressing the ends for fittings.
 If the ends are not cut square and/or have too much burr on the outside diameter, the coax stripping machine may not accept the end of the semi-rigid cable for processing.

-The automatic feed & cut machine to the left clamps the coax cable on both sides of the cable during the cutting operation.
+The automatic feed & cut machine above clamps the coax cable on both sides of the cable during the cutting operation.
 Holding the cable secure as the saw blade cuts the coax is most important for making quality cuts.

 A thin high-speed saw will cut thru the semi-rigid cable with little trouble.
 The outer jacket of a typical piece of coax is copper or aluminum with a plastic insulator surrounding the center conductor.
 With the right number of teeth on the saw, production can proceed as long as the saw blade keeps a sharp edge.
 As the blade dulls the burr on the outside diameter tends to increase.